 Williams et al (2014) △(9)-Tetrahydrocannabinol treatment during human monocyte differentiation reduces macrophage susceptibility to HIV-1 infection.
 J Biol Chem 9 369 PMID: 24562630

 Do you know of a great paper that uses JWH 133 from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for JWH 133